apache/flink-kubernetes-operator/.github/PULL_REQUEST_TEMPLATE.md

 https://www.apache.org/legal/generative-tooling.html

 You are responsible for the quality and correctness of every change in this PR regardless of the tooling used.
 Low-effort AI-generated PRs will be closed.
+See AGENTS.md for the full guidance.
 -->

 - [ ] Yes (please specify the tool below)